Skip to main content

 Zone Capacity Support

 SSDs with Zoned Namespace support can have a per zone capacity that is smaller than the zone size.
-To support such devices, btrfs ensures that block allocation and accounting considers only the blocks in a zone that are within the zone capacity.
+To support such devices, BTRFS ensures that block allocation and accounting considers only the blocks in a zone that are within the zone capacity.
 This support for zone capacity has been available since Linux kernel version 5.16.
-Also, since kernel 5.16, btrfs keeps track of the number of active zones on a device and issues "Zone Finish" commands as needed.
+Also, since kernel 5.16, BTRFS keeps track of the number of active zones on a device and issues "Zone Finish" commands as needed.

 Limitations